vfarcic/devops24/manuscript/07-jenkins-cdp.md

 ```

 The only thing we'll validate, right now, is whether the node that we'll use to build and push Docker images, is indeed connected to Jenkins.

+W> ## A note to Windows users
+W>
+W> Don't forget that `open` might not work in Windows and that you might need to replace it with `echo`, copy the output, and paste it into a tab of your favorite browser.

 ```bash
 open "http://$JENKINS_ADDR/computer"